nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The system should respond to user input within 2 seconds.
+5. The user interface should be intuitive and easy to use, even for users with limited technical knowledge.
+This includes providing clear and concise instructions, organizing information logically, and offering helpful error messages and tooltips.
+6. The codebase should be well-structured, modular, and documented to facilitate future maintenance and enhancements.
+This includes adhering to coding standards, using version control, and providing comprehensive developer documentation.

 *{More to be added}*